 Is it worth it to develop and sell your app idea?

-People love their phones, and they love the apps on their phones.
+People love their phones, and they love the apps on their phones even more.
+The average smartphone user downloaded 45 mobile apps on their phone in 2023.

 As for how much people use apps?

-We ran a quick Open-Ended poll asking 100 U.S.-based respondents to estimate the number of hours a day they spend using apps on their phone.
+We ran a PickFu poll asking 100 U.S.-based respondents to estimate the number of hours a day they spend using apps on their phone.
 This includes social media and gaming apps.

 After sorting through their comments and tallying their responses, we found:

-The point is, most people spend several hours a day using mobile apps.
-(They might even be underestimating that number.)
+The point is, most people spend several hours a day using mobile apps – and it’s likely that number is under-reported.

 The step-by-step process for selling an app idea